Preparing communities for natural disasters and dealing with the aftermath.

 How we make a difference

-Floods in 2014 and 2015 triggered by heavy rainfall affected millions of people leaving thousands homeless (or displaced) and causing damage to their crops, killing their herds, thus losing their livelihoods.
-Friendship was able to distribute over 20,000 food packs to remote char communities during the relief phase of floods in 2014 and 2015.
+Floods in 2016 and 2017 triggered by heavy rainfall affected millions of people leaving thousands homeless (or displaced) and causing damage to their crops, killing their herds, thus losing their livelihoods.
+Thanks to your donations, Friendship was able to distribute over 20,000 food packs to remote char communities during the relief phase of the floods in 2016.

 Cyclone Roanu in 2016